 Hopper App – An app that predicts the best time to book flights and alerts you before prices are about to drop or climb.

 City Maps2Go – The absolute best offline map, hands down.
 I use this free app for all my trips.
 I especially love that I can pin places I want to visit, return to later, or save for future.
 It’s like creating my own personal map.

 Finally, just one global SIM card for staying connected in every country.
 No more switching SIM cards.
 I use it every time I travel to avoid roaming fees.
-Choose pay-as-you-go rates or unlimited data starting at $3.99/day.
+Choose pay-as-you-go rates or unlimited data packages starting at $3.99/day.

 I use the tools at Ratehub.ca to find and compare different finance options in Canada where I am from.
 I found my favourite foreign currency exchange credit card.
 There’s no transaction fees with my Visa Infinite Passport, just a straight exchange rate.
 Plus I get free lounge access at airports around the world.